 Kathryn Payne, Co-Founder, Co-Director, ERYT-500 Kathryn Payne has taught yoga for over 25 years and considers mentoring those who want to learn and teach yoga a joy and priority in her life.
 Kathryn uses eight vital principles* and methodical sequencing in her classes to elevate an awareness of alignment, breath and subtle energy.
 Her classes are unhurried and she encourages students to find their way by watching “from the inside”.
-She teaches Tuesday mornings to strong beginners at 9:30 AM, advanced students at 8 am on Wednesdays, and to those with Multiple Sclerosis and Parkinson’s at 11:15 AM.
+She teaches Tuesday mornings to intermediate students at 9:30 AM and to those with Multiple Sclerosis and Parkinson’s at 11:15 AM.
 Additionally her class offerings can be found on the Series page where she likes to offer advanced asana, pranayama and meditation classes.
-She also teachers 2-hour Vijnana classes in Seattle at Yogasmith.

 Kathryn has studied with the Iyengars in India and is certified by the legendary Dona Holleman to teacher her methods according to “Dancing the Body of Light”, now a classic yoga text.
 She is also a certified Vijnana teacher and continues her yoga studies Orit Sen-Gupta, the founder of Vijnana yoga.
 Her greatest understanding of yoga’s depth and unparalleled wisdom comes through her study of Sanskrit with master teacher Vyaas Houston.
 In 2000, Kathryn started teaching Sanskrit through the American Sanskrit Institute and conducts study groups on a regular basis.